A Program Logic for Abstract (Hyper)Properties: Sublogic as an Abstraction

 \begin{definition}[Abstract program logic {\rm $\SHA_A$}] The \emph{abstract program logic} $\SHA_{A}$ induced by the abstraction $D \galoiS{\alpha}{\gamma} A$ is obtained from the proof system in Figure~\ref{fig:rules} by systematically applying the following replacements: \begin{enumerate}[{\rm (i)}] \item the order $\sqsubseteq$ with the abstract order $\sqsubseteq_A$; \item the operations $\sqcup$, $\sqcap$, $\oplus$, and the semantic functions $\bsem{\e}$ of elementary commands with their respective BCAs in $A$, namely, $\sqcup^A$, $\sqcap^A$, $\oplus^A$, and $\bsem{\e}^A$; \item in the rule (join), density refers to the abstract basis $\alpha(\base[D])$. $\lozenge$ \end{enumerate} \end{definition}

+Since the system $\SHA_A$ derives over-approximations of program properties, abstract operations over-approximate their concrete counterparts.
+Furthermore, because the abstract semantics is monotone with respect to the abstract order, the abstract program logic $\SHA_A$ remains sound.
 Some representative instances of the inference rules of $\SHA_A$ obtained through Definition~\ref{de:abstract-rules} are shown in Figure~\ref{fig:rules-abstract}.

-Since the system $\SHA_A$ derives over-approximations of program properties, the abstract operations provide over\hyp{}approximations of their concrete counterparts.
-Furthermore, because the abstract semantics is monotone with respect to the abstract order, the abstract program logic $\SHA_A$ remains sound.

 \begin{theoremrep}[$\SHA_A$ soundness] Let $a, b \in A$ and $\r\in \Reg$.
 If $\vdash_A \as{a} \ \r \ \as{b}$ is derivable in {\rm $\SHA_A$}, then $\sem{\r}{\gamma(a)} \sqsubseteq \gamma(b)$, and, consequently, $\vdash \as{\gamma(a)} \ \r \ \as{\gamma(b)}$ holds. \end{theoremrep}